 You've been asking yourself this question for months now.
 You show up every week.
 You've tried CBT, had some EMDR, maybe even found a therapist who "gets" you.
 But here you are at 11pm, googling variations of this same question because something still isn't shifting.

 Here's what nobody tells you: you might be doing everything right and still getting nowhere.
-Not because therapy doesn't work, but because you're having therapy about your life rather than having therapy in your life.
+Not necessarily because therapy doesn't work, but because you may be having therapy about your life rather than having therapy in your life.

 You know what you need to do.
 Set boundaries.
 Communicate needs.
 Challenge negative thoughts.
 Practise self-compassion.
 Your therapist has given you the tools, you've done the homework, you understand the theory.